risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 - PU#2: vnodes [3, 4, 5]
 ```

-High availability can be achieved by allocating multiple Parallel Units for each vnode.
+High availability can be achieved by allocating multiple Parallel Units for each vnode, where one of them is primary and the other(s) are stand-by.
+Once the primary replica is unavaialble, the stand-by replica will immediately be picked by frontend as new route.
+This provides us both high-availability and cache-locality.
 For example, given 3 nodes and `replicas = 2`,

 ```jsx
 Serving Cluster: